The best angle and direction for solar panels in the UK

 You can put vertical solar panels on balconies or their railings to generate electricity, but they won't be as effective as rooftop installations because they can't face the sun directly all day.

-Even though they're not as efficient, vertical balcony solar panels are still a great way to get clean power in crowded cities where there's no room for normal solar panels.
+Even though they're not as efficient, vertical balcony solar panels are still a great way to generate renewable electricity in crowded cities where there's little room for normal solar panels – or where you don't own the roof.

-For example, Germany had seven times more small registered systems at the start of 2023 compared to the previous year - apartment-dwellers can even buy small, subsidised plug-in solar systems at their local supermarket.
+For example, Germany experienced a seven-fold increase in plug-in solar arrays in the first quarter of 2023, compared to the previous year.
+People living in flats can even buy subsidised plug-in systems at their local supermarket.

 The key to maximising your solar electricity production lies in strategic panel placement.
 The best spot for solar panels in the UK is a roof that faces south and has a tilt of about 35 degrees.